 Finally, scholars have too often placed world religious claims approximately on a par while failing to look critically at the historical case for the New Testament writings and events vis-a-vis non-Christian claims.
 This has led to various confusions such as viewing all religious claims as being equally true or likewise historical, or that one religious truth automatically requires the truth of others.
 Overly critical attitudes toward Christian beliefs while hardly posing any similarly tough questions to the almost always unevidenced, non-Christian beliefs reveals a scholarly double standard.”

-This Postmodern Realities podcast episode is a conversation with JOURNAL author Benjamin Shaw about his coauthored (with Gary Habermas) feature article “The Historical Uniqueness of Jesus Christ among the Founders of the World’s Major Religions” in the Volume 41 #4 (2018) issue of the JOURNAL.
-Subscribe to the JOURNAL, and your subscription will start with this issue.
+This Postmodern Realities episode is a conversation with Journal author Benjamin Shaw about his coauthored (with Gary Habermas) feature article“The Historical Uniqueness of Jesus Christ among the Founders of the World’s Major Religions” in the Volume 41 #4 (2018).